Merkoba/Meltdown/README.md

 If no password is set, a random short word is used.

-After the text is uploaded a message appears that allows you to copy the URL.
+After the text is uploaded, a message appears that allows you to copy the URL.

 The URL and password are also printed in the conversation window.

-All the conversation can be uploaded or just the last item.
+All the conversation can be uploaded, or just the last item.

 ---